PadoVia/GTFSFixerAI/readme.md

-# Analizzatore AI di deviazioni per GTFS
+# AI Detour Analyzer for updating GTFS data

 > 🇮🇹 [Versione in italiano](readme_it.md)